Molybdenum(II) acetate

-Molybdenum(II) acetate is a coordination compound with the formula Mo_{2}(O_{2}CCH_{3})_{4}.
+Molybdenum(II) acetate is a coordination compound with the formula Mo2(CH3COO)4.
 It is a yellow, diamagnetic, air-stable solid that is slightly soluble in organic solvents.
 Molybdenum(II) acetate is an iconic example of a compound with a metal-metal quadruple bond.

 Structure

-Like several other transition metal carboxylate complexes, Mo_{2}(O_{2}CCH_{3})_{4} adopts a Chinese lantern structure.
-Each Mo(II) center in Mo_{2}(O_{2}CCH_{3})_{4} has four d valence electrons.
+Like several other transition metal carboxylate complexes, Mo2(CH3COO)4 adopts a Chinese lantern structure.
+Each Mo(II) center in Mo2(CH3COO)4 has four d valence electrons.
 These eight d-electrons form one σ, two π bonds, and one δ bond, creating a bonding electron configuration of σ^{2}π^{4}δ^{2}.
 Each of these bonds are formed by the overlapping of pairs of d orbitals.
 The four acetate groups bridge the two metal centers.
 The Mo-O bond between each Mo(II) center and O atom from acetate has a distance of 2.119 Å, and the Mo-Mo distance between the two metal centers is 2.0934 Å.

 Preparation

-Mo_{2}(O_{2}CCH_{3})_{4} is prepared by treating molybdenum hexacarbonyl (Mo(CO)_{6}) with acetic acid.
-The process strips CO ligands from the hexacarbonyl and results in the oxidation of Mo(0) to Mo(II).
+Mo2(CH3COO)4 is prepared by treating molybdenum hexacarbonyl (Mo(CO)6) with acetic acid.
+The process strips link=Carbon monoxide|CO ligands from the hexacarbonyl and results in the oxidation of Mo(0) to Mo(II).